DarrenPaulWright/type-enforcer/docs/Queue.md

 <br><a name="Queue+trigger"></a>

 ### queue.trigger([id], [extraArguments], [context]) ⇒ <code>this</code>
 > Triggers one or all callbacks.
+If one of the callbacks returns true then no further callbacks will be called.

 | Param | Type | Description |